 Often, software development is compared with more mature engineering disciplines.
-An analogy with building construction is sometimes used to demonstrate the value of good architectural design, detailed planning (as if construction projects always deliver on spec, on time), and a solid mathematical and scientific basis.
+An analogy with building construction is sometimes used to demonstrate the value of good architectural design, detailed planning (as if construction projects always deliver on spec, on time) and a solid mathematical and scientific basis.
 Let's see how one would approach a house-building project under both cost-of-implementation assumptions.
-Imagine that an architect discusses the specifications for a house to be built for a couple.
+Imagine, an architect discusses the specifications for a house to be built for a couple.
 An important factor is the number of bedrooms to be built.

-The couple must decide now how many bedrooms they will need in the foreseeable future.
+The couple must decide now how many bedrooms it will need in the foreseeable future.
 How many children will they have?
 Hard to predict.
-But they must decide now, because it will be very costly to add more rooms to the house later.
-They must invest now their money is tied up in those rooms they may never need.
-If they underestimate the number of rooms needed, they will be faced with costly modifications or will have to build a new house.
-If they overestimate, they waste money.
+But they must decide now, because it will be very costly to add additional rooms to the house.
+They must invest now, their money is tied up in those rooms they may never need.
+If they underestimate the number of rooms needed they will be faced with costly modifications or will have to build a new house.

-If, on the other hand, adding a room later cost not much more than building it now, the couple would be wise to postpone the decision until they really need extra rooms.
-In the meantime, they can invest their money elsewhere.
+If, on the other hand, adding a room later costs not much more than building it now, the couple would be wise to postpone the decision until they really need extra rooms.
+In the mean time they can invest their money elsewhere.
 They don't face the risk of over- or underestimating the need for rooms and thus wasting money.
 They have lowered their financial risk considerably.

-Maybe software and houses aren't the same [Jeffries2000].
+Maybe software and houses aren't the same [4].